List of EastEnders characters introduced in 2014: Sylvie Carter

 Babe looks after Sylvie, who insults Babe, so Babe convinces her they are meeting Stan and takes her in the rain to a canal, leaving her there.
 Sylvie is later found and brought back home, where she is scared of Babe.
 Babe denies any involvement but eventually rants that she is more family than Sylvie and rants at Sylvie, saying she should have drowned.
 Mick ejects Babe from the pub and tells her never to return, which delights Sylvie.
 Soon, Tina realises Shirley is tricking Sylvie into sleeping for most of the day to avoid caring for her.
 Shirley admits she is struggling and Sylvie should go into care, but Tina insists she belongs with them.
 Tina insists on celebrating Sylvie's 75th birthday, though Shirley says she will not remember and it will be a waste of time.
 On Sylvie's birthday, Sylvie is unaware of what is going on and Shirley says that her dementia is getting worse.
 The next day, Sylvie shares a memory with Shirley and Tina about her mother being abusive towards her, leaving Shirley angry because Sylvie was abusive to her.
 Tina accuses Shirley of avoiding the flat and her responsibility towards Sylvie, so Shirley walks out.
 Shirley then decides to go to prison to solve the Carters' debt problems, and as a way to avoid caring for Sylvie.
 A few days later, Tina leaves Sylvie at the café while she and Mick visit Shirley in prison.
 On their return, a confused Sylvie is attacking Kathy Beale (Gillian Taylforth), so Tina considers care for Sylvie, which scares Sylvie.
 A few days later, Tina leaves Sylvie alone most of the day and when she gets home, Sylvie is in the bath and scared.
 Kathy realises that Tina hates the idea of someone else caring for Sylvie and makes her realise that it is what is best for Sylvie, so Tina makes a call about getting her into a care home.
-The day before Sylvie is due to be assessed by social services, Tina, Johnny and Whitney arrange a 1960s-themed party for her in The Queen Vic.
+The day before Sylvie is due to be assessed by social services, Tina, Johnny Carter (Ted Reilly) and Whitney Dean (Shona McGarty) arrange a 1960s-themed party for her in The Queen Vic.
 Sylvie has a moment of clarity when some men harass Tina in the pub and she defends her daughter, but later she tells Tina, believing her to be a stranger, that she was a bad mother but never stopped loving her children, despite not knowing where they are now; Tina cries.
 Sylvie enjoys the party, and at the end of the night, Tina puts her to bed with a CD.
 Sylvie wakes in the night, confused, and runs herself a bath, taking the CD player with her, plugged into the mains.
 After The Queen Vic closes, the power goes out, so Tina, Johnny and Whitney investigate, and Tina is distraught to find Sylvie electrocuted in the bath.